This is the seventh in a series of posts on Ben Franklin’s 13 virtues.

 This is the age old question.
 What do you say when your wife asks you if she looks fat in something, and she does?
 How about if she gets a horrendous haircut and she wants to know if you like it?
 If you are breaking up with a woman and it’s because she is annoying or shallow, should you tell her the truth?

 Telling these “white lies” present sticky judgment calls.
 The right answer varies from situation to situation.
-A certain amount of white lying is necessary to maneuver at home, in society, and in the workplace.
+A certain amount of white lying is necessary to maneuver at home, in society, and in the workplace, and the English language provides ample room to make these maneuvers.
 But in general I recommend erring on the side of honesty.
 I personally tend to be honest to a fault.
 Sometimes it gets me trouble, but generally it has won me the respect of my peers.
 The problem with telling white lies is that while they may flatter a person in the short term, they hurt the person in the long term.
 Take the example of the bad haircut.
 If everyone tells a woman that it looks fantastic, she will keep on getting the same horrendous haircut.
-If you tell a woman you are breaking up with that “its not you, its me,” when it really is her, you deprive that woman of a chance for evaluating how she might change that flaw.
-But I can say unequivocally that if you wife asks you if she looks fat, you should always answer no. Even if she begs you to be honest.
+If you tell a woman you are breaking up with that “it’s not you, it’s me,” when it really is her, you deprive that woman of a chance for evaluating how she might change that flaw.
+So in most things, answering with the utmost sincerity is your best play.
+However, I can say unequivocally that if you wife asks you if she looks fat, you should always answer no. Even if she begs you to be honest.
 It is a trap.

 Finally, it should be noted that some people use the cloak of honesty as an excuse to deliver callous and cutting remarks.
-When questioned they say, “Well, I am just being honest!”
+When questioned they say, “Well, t’s proof of my sincerity!
+I am just being honest!”
 That may be true, but there is often no need to pipe in if your opinion is not expressly solicited.
 Use sound judgment and be a gentleman.